arjunshekhawat5/fullstackopen/part0/excercise_0-4.md

     server-->>browser: TEXT/HTML URL Redirect
     deactivate server

-    Note Left of server: The server gets new note from post request and adds it to the JSON which contains all notes and send 302 status which instructs the browser to reload.
+    Note Left of server: The server gets new note from POST request and adds it to the JSON which contains all notes.

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server